-NLR analysed the propagation of wireless communication inside the aircraft environment, as well as the risk wireless signals may pose through interference with other aircraft systems, in particular the radio altimeter.
-Samples of shielded windows were tested to analyse their effectiveness in protecting this critical system.
-NLR has also performed electromagnetic compatibility tests to evaluate the robustness of powerline communication and modelled crosstalk between PLC modems.
+communication and modelled crosstalk between PLC modems.
 NLR's thermal team has designed an optimised two-phase cooling system to deal with thermal management of on-board power electronics, and demonstrated the flexibility and modularity of such a system.
 Taken together, the ADENEAS technologies that enable an optimised power and data network can yield a 456 kg weight reduction, leading to a 334 kg reduction in CO2 emissions for a single flight of about 4,000km.

 ADENEAS developed enablers for a hybrid data network in which parts of the conventional wiring can be replaced by powerline communication or wireless communication.
 Modular power electronics were developed for decentralised power network design, targeting dynamic power delivery to consumers.
 Moreover, a two-phase cooling system for the thermal management of power electronics was developed.
-Nanofeatures were investigated for further improvement of the system's heat supporting architectures, transfer.
-Finally, design optimisation and standardisation have all been integral parts of ADENEAS.
+Nanofeatures were investigated for further improvement of the system's heat supporting architectures, Finally, transfer. design optimisation and standardisation have all been integral parts of ADENEAS.